-- 272. A player who leaves a County permanently and who wishes to become involved in the playing activities of another County must: - (a) Obtain a transfer from her Provincial Council, if she intends to participate with another County in the same Province. - (b) Obtain a transfer from Central Council, if her intended participation is with a County outside of her former Province.
+- 259. A player who leaves a County permanently and who wishes to become involved in the playing activities of another County must: - a) Obtain a transfer from her Provincial Council, if she intends to participate with another County in the same Province - b) Obtain a transfer from Central Council, if her intended participation is with a County outside of her former Province

-Inter Club Transfers
+Inter-Club Transfers

-- 273. A player, who wishes to leave one club to join another in the same county, must apply to the County Board on the official transfer form for a transfer.
-This also applies to a disbanded club unless governed by Rule 268. - 274.
-The County Board shall have power to refuse or grant transfers taking into account the best interests of the Association. - 275.
+- 260. A player who wishes to leave a club to join another in the same county, must apply to the County Board on the official transfer form for a transfer.
+This also applies to a disbanded club unless governed by Rule 255. - 261.
+The County Board shall have power to refuse or grant transfers in accordance with the rules of the association. - 262.
 A player seeking an Inter-Club transfer outside the County in which she last played, must seek her release from her former Club by completing the official transfer form.

-The form must be signed by her former Club and County Secretaries, who must forward it to the Secretary of the County to which she is transferring, who in turn must forward to the relevant Provincial Secretary or CEO.
-Eligibility conditions are also governed by Rule 147.
+The form must be signed by her former Club and County Secretaries, who must forward it to the Secretary of the County to which she is transferring, who in turn must forward to the relevant Provincial Secretary, CEO or Authorised person.

+Eligibility conditions are also governed by Rule 137.

-- 276. If the player is residing in the CCA of the club to which she is transferring, or if she is returning to her Home Club, the County Secretary may sign the transfer form and forward it to the Provincial or National Secretary as outlined in Rule 272. - 277.
-If the player is NOT residing in the CCA of the Club to which she is transferring, or if she is not returning to her Home Club, the transfer must be: - (a) Discussed and approved by the County Board to which she is transferring, - (b) The transfer form endorsed to that effect, signed by the County Secretary and - (c) Forwarded to the Provincial Secretary or CEO as outlined in Rule 272.
+- 263. If the player is residing in the CCA of the club to which she is transferring, or if she is returning to her Home Club, the County Secretary may sign the transfer form and immediately forward it to the Provincial or National Secretary as outlined in Rule 257. - 264.
+If the player is NOT residing in the CCA of the Club to which she is transferring, or if she is not returning to her Home Club, the transfer must be: - (a) Discussed and approved by the County Board to which she is transferring, - (b) The transfer form endorsed to that effect, signed by the County Secretary and

-- 278. Where a player's former Club or County Secretary refuses to sign the transfer form, the player should contact the County or Provincial Secretary or the National CEO as appropriate. - 279.
+- (c) Forwarded to the Provincial Secretary, CEO or authorised person as outlined in Rule 257 - 265.
+Where a player's former Club or County Secretary refuses to sign the transfer form, the player should contact the County or Provincial Secretary or the National CEO as appropriate. - 266.
 When the transfer has been sanctioned, one copy will be returned to the applicant, who shall present it to the Club to which she has been transferred.